parkerrobc/llms/README.md

 ### LLMs

-This application works with AIs that follow the OpenAI API request/response paradigm.
+This application works with AIs that follow the OpenAI API, Anthropic API, or Google request/response paradigms.
 Simple application created for messing around with LLMs.

 Built following the Udemy Course https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models along with custom touches and implementations.